-In my work as a book coach and developmental editor, and as a former in-house editor and literary agent, I’ve seen loads of queries.
+In my work as a writing mentor and developmental editor, and as a former in-house editor and literary agent, I’ve seen loads of queries.

 In short, I’ll give you all the thoughts that cross the minds of agents and publishers as they review submissions.
 And identify the gaps that might cost you that invitation to submit your complete manuscript.